dhoard/isolator-agent/README.md

 IsolatorAgent is a Java agent that allows you to run multiple instances of the same agent with different configurations in the same JVM.

+## Why?

+Sometimes you want to run multiple instances of the same Java agent with different configurations.
+For example, you may want to run two instances of the Prometheus JMX Exporter with different configurations.
+The IsolatorAgent allows you to do this by loading the same agent multiple times with different configurations in isolation.

+See the [real-world example](#real-world-example) below for a practical use case.

 ## Usage

 Define a YAML configuration file with the following structure: